Harvey Butterfield: Ordination

 Butterfield was ordained deacon on May 27, 1934, by Bishop Samuel B. Booth and served his diaconate as deacon in charge of St. Mary's Church in Carle Place, New York.
 After ordination to the priesthood in February 1935 by Bishop Francis M. Taitt, he became assistant of the Church of the Good Shepherd (Rosemont, Pennsylvania).
 From 1936 till 1941 he served as rector of Christ Church in Media, Pennsylvania, after which he became rector of St. Luke's Church in Germantown, Philadelphia.
 In 1943 he was appointed rector of Trinity Church in Rutland, Vermont, a post he held till 1956.
 Between 1950 and 1952 he was a chaplain in the US Army during the Korean War.
 Between 1956 and 1958 he served as director of Education in the Diocese of Vermont.
 In 1958 he became rector of St. Paul's Church in Burlington, Vermont.
-He also served as deputy of the General Convention numerous times, notably 1943, 1946, 1949 and 1955.
+He served as a diocesan deputy to the General Convention, notably in 1943, 1946, 1949 and 1955.